What To Do & Where To Stay On The Amalfi Coast

 Swim at Fiordo di Furore

 For a hidden beach experience, look to Fiordo di Furore.
-Slotted between the cliffs, it’s a narrow cove that’s home to a petite beach area and arched bridge.
+Slotted between the cliffs, it’s a narrow cove that’s home to a petite beach area and an arched bridge.
+Head here for the afternoon to sunbathe, dip your toes in the crystal clear waters and snap a photo for the ‘Gram.

 Snap a photo at the famous village of Positano